habibieamrullah/TinyWords/README.md

 You can download this program from my GoogleDrive link: https://drive.google.com/file/d/1YMPukwP4LgGrLtftO-edBOVBSbJbmH5X/view?usp=sharing

+Watch the demo video about how it works: https://www.youtube.com/watch?v=vvWP0V6OWvA

 Extract the content and find the executable file in it.